wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 So it is assumed that Vault server and SaaS offerings provide a <strong>central group</strong> of people to provide a <strong>concerted approach</strong> to guarding their employer's secrets handling by employees.

+The typical arrangement is a differentiation between Service Owners  Security Owners:

+Service Owners being responsible for:
+   * Operational Access
+   * Authentication Methods
+   * Reliability of Vault (Availability reporting)
+   <br /><br />

+Security Owners being responsible for:
+   * Authorization Methods
+   * Secrets Policy
+   * Rotation Strategy
+   * Data, Application, and Systems Access
+   <br /><br />

-In 2021 a Vault SaaS became available from HashiCorp so that companies can obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> without the need to employ people to keep that running 24/7.
+In 2021, Vault SaaS became available from HashiCorp so that companies can now obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> without the need to employ people to keep that running 24/7.

 Computers talk to each other using API calls.
 Vault provides to application programs <a target="_blank" href="https://www.vaultproject.io/docs/concepts/tokens">client service tokens</a> needed to access databases and other services.
 Here are the steps for that: